 22. Do you know about the requirements in terms of size and scope for a master’s thesis in your subject?

 23. What do you think there are the biggest similarities and differences from the Swedish and Indian system?
-What do you think will be the biggest challenges for you when it comes to the master’s thesis work in Sweden?hree
+What do you think will be the biggest challenges for you when it comes to the master’s thesis work in Sweden?

+The final three questions concern the total of the courses you have been offered as preparation for your studies at BTH and your stay in Sweden

+24. Do you think that these courses have been valuable for you, if yes how so, if no, why?

+25. If you could suggest two things on how these courses could be made better, what would that be?

 26. Mention two things that have been especially valuable for you during these courses.